marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make install-docs
 ```

 Install the dependencies to build documentation.
-This target is only available if selected in project setup
+This target is only available if selected in the project setup
 (`include_docs`).

 ### requirements.txt